 - A refugee background must be present: A currently valid residence title proving a refugee background must be submitted (front and backside of the document).

-- Entry into Germany within the last five years. *Exceptions possible if individuals have already received support under NRWege ins Studium.
+- Entry into Germany within the last five years. *Exceptions possible if individuals have already received support under the programs NRWege ins Studium or Integra (scholarship, language course or consultation) or for the following reasons: Raising children, caring for care-dependent relatives, personal illness.
+Please contact us if this applies to you.

 - Acquisition of the higher education entrance qualification abroad (no foreign students in the sense of Bildungsinländer): Documents of higher education entrance qualification (e.g. foreign school or university degree) must be submitted.

-- Financial need: written confirmation that the studies cannot be financed (sufficiently) in any other way.
+- Financial need: written confirmation that the studies cannot be financed (sufficiently) in any other way (in the application form).

-- BAföG receipt: Proof must be provided that BAföG has been applied for and that the application has been rejected or not yet approved (full scholarship).
+- BAföG receipt: Proof must be provided that BAföG has been applied for and that the application has been rejected (full scholarship) or not yet approved.
 If BAföG is received, the current BAföG notice must be submitted (partial scholarship).

 - Letter of Motivation: Submission of a letter of motivation outlining interest in study and need for support.